-- 45. There has been a progressive conversion from the use of traditional beam trawls to the use of pulse wing trawls over the last ten years amongst the Dutch beam trawl fleet.
+- 46. There has been a progressive conversion from the use of traditional beam trawls to the use of pulse wing trawls over the last ten years amongst the Dutch beam trawl fleet.
 The majority of Dutch beam trawlers operating in the study area use pulse wing gear and are of the larger size category (approx. 40m in length).
-From consultation with VisNED it is understood that between 10 and 15 beam trawlers operate in areas relevant to the proposed East Anglia ONE North project, many of which are based in Texel or part of the Lowestoft Producers Organisation (PO).
-It should be noted that the latter, whilst UK registered, are Dutch owned and operated. - 46.
-Fishing using pulse wing trawls is permitted over a wide area of the North Sea, including ICES Division IVc (Southern North Sea) and ICES Division IVb (Central North Sea) to the south of 55°N. - 47.
-VMS data (2012 -2016) indicate that Dutch beam trawling occurs at moderate to high levels across wide sections of the Southern North Sea.
+From consultation with VisNED it is understood that between 10 and 15 beam trawlers operate in areas relevant to the proposed East Anglia TWO project, many of which are based in Texel or part of the Lowestoft Producers Organisation (PO).
+It should be noted that the latter, whilst UK registered, are Dutch owned and operated. - 47.
+Fishing using pulse wing trawls is permitted over a wide area of the North Sea, including ICES Division IVc (Southern North Sea) and ICES Division IVb (Central North Sea) to the south of 55°N.

+- 48. VMS data (2012 -2016) indicate that Dutch beam trawling occurs at moderate to high levels across wide sections of the Southern North Sea.
 However, within the offshore development area, activity occurs at comparatively lower levels.
 The highest levels of activity by this fleet are recorded along the coasts of the Netherlands and Belgium.
-Some fishing activity also occurs further north, over large areas of the Central North Sea, albeit at relatively low levels (Figure 13.7 and Figure 13.8). - 48.
-It should be noted that the northern half of the East Anglia ONE North windfarm site overlaps with one of the three areas where Dutch fishermen have agreed to avoid fishing using pulse wing gear through a voluntary Interim Spatial Separation Agreement with UK East coast fishermen (Figure 13.9).
-Therefore, with the implementation of this voluntary agreement, Dutch vessels using pulse wing trawls would not target grounds across the northern section the East Anglia ONE North windfarm site.
+Some fishing activity also occurs further north, over large areas of the Central North Sea, albeit at relatively low levels (Figure 13.7 and Figure 13.8). - 49.
+It should be noted that Dutch fishermen have agreed to avoid fishing using pulse wing gear within three discrete areas off the east coast of England through a voluntary Interim Spatial Separation Agreement with UK East coast fishermen.
+As shown in Figure 13.9, one of these areas is located immediately to the north of the East Anglia TWO windfarm site.